-In addition, management is convinced that innovation is essential to seizing new profit and growth opportunities.
+In addition, management is convinced that both innovation and acquisitions are essential to seizing new profit and growth opportunities.
 Successful innovation can be delivered through a structured and efficient process as well as consistent investment in consumer insight and research and development.
 Corby benefits from having access to leading-edge practices at PR's North American hub, which is located in Windsor, Ontario, where most of its products are manufactured.
+Corby assesses potential acquisition opportunities against specific criteria including its core competencies and strategic priorities.